nestjs/docs.nestjs.com/content/recipes/swagger.md

 <figure><img src="/assets/swagger1.png" /></figure>

-As you may noticed, the `SwaggerModule` automatically reflects all of your endpoints.
+The `SwaggerModule` automatically reflects all of your endpoints.
 Also, in order to display the Swagger UI, `@nestjs/swagger` makes use of either `swagger-ui-express` or `fastify-swagger` depending on the platform.

-> info **Hint** If you want to download generated Swagger JSON file, you can navigate to `http://localhost:3000/api-json` in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).
+> info **Hint** To generate and download a Swagger JSON file, navigate to `http://localhost:3000/api-json` in your browser (assuming that your Swagger documentation is available under `http://localhost:3000/api`).

 #### Route parameters

-When inspecting defined controllers, the `SwaggerModule` searches for all `@Body()`, `@Query()`, and `@Param()` decorators in route handlers.
-Hence, the valid document can be created.
-In addition, the module creates corresponding **models definitions** by taking advantage of the reflection.
-Look at the following code:
+The `SwaggerModule` searches for all `@Body()`, `@Query()`, and `@Param()` decorators in route handlers to generate the API document.
+It also creates corresponding model definitions by taking advantage of reflection.
+Consider the following code:

 ```typescript
 @Post()